SirenaSoftware/workspace-player/README.md

 # Depends

-This is a Qt 6 application developed over a Kubuntu environment, everything you need at this time is install:
+This is a Qt 6 + Lua application developed over a Kubuntu environment, everything you need at this time is install:

 - `qtcreator`
 - `qmake6`
 - `qt6-base-dev`
+- `liblua5.4-dev`

 > If you is getting error "No valid suitable kits found", do this on Qt Creator:
 >